triplepoint/web_development_vm_how_to/docs/php_nginx_vm.md

 ## Notes on Automation
 The instructions in this guide should be very close to the automated [Vagrant] build provided along with this document.
 It should be possible for you to build this environment automatically with:
-- Install [Vagrant]
+- Install [Vagrant] v1.1+
 - Install VirtualBox from their [download page][vbox_dl]
-- Check out this guide somewhere convenient
+- Check out this guide repository somewhere convenient

-    ``` dos
+    ``` bash
-    cd /someplace_convenient
+    cd \someplace\convenient
     git clone git://github.com/triplepoint/web_development_vm_how_to.git how_to
     ```
 - Edit the Vagrant configuration, if necessary
-  - In `Vagrant\Vagrantfile`, the `v-development` share folder is the project directory to share between your host and the virtual machine.
+  - In `Vagrant\Vagrantfile`, the `/projects` share point is the project directory to share between your host and the virtual machine.
 Edit it appropriately to point to your projects.
-  - In `Vagrant\Vagrantfile`, the `development_config.vm.network` configuration value sets the IP address of the virtual machine.
+  - In `Vagrant\Vagrantfile`, the ` web_server_config.vm.network` configuration sets the IP address of the virtual machine.
 If this conflicts for you, you'll need to change it.
 - Build the machine
-    Vagrant will use the `makefile` packaged along with this guide to build the development environment automatically.
+    Vagrant will use the `makefile` packaged along with this guide to build the environment automatically.

-    ``` dos
+    ``` bash
-    cd /someplace_convenient/how_to/Vagrant
+    cd \someplace\convenient\how_to\Vagrant
     vagrant up
     ```
 - Finally, you can get the SSH credentials from Vagrant and use them with whatever SSH client you want

-    ``` dos
+    ``` bash
     vagrant ssh
     ```

-The rest of this guide documents the manual way to build this development environment.
+The rest of this guide documents the manual way to build this environment.
 While there are likely a few differences between the resulting machines, hopefully they're simple cosmetic differences.

 ## On the Host